Cape Verde Wedding Traditions

 Santiago Island Traditions

-São Vicente (Mindelo) and Sal Island represent Cape Verde’s cosmopolitan wedding culture.
+Sao Vicente (Mindelo) and Sal Island represent Cape Verde’s cosmopolitan wedding culture.
 Ceremonies incorporate international elements catering to tourism, with bilingual services and fusion cuisine.
 Beach weddings on Sal start at 130,000 CVE ($1,275 USD) for basic packages, reaching 3,000,000 CVE ($29,400 USD) for luxury events.
-These islands show 80% formal ceremony rates versus 30% nationally.
+These islands show higher formal ceremony rates compared to the national average.

 Rural Island Variations